Germany: Olaf Scholz faces questions from lawmakers | DW | 12.01.2022

 Germany's new Chancellor Olaf Scholz is set to address parliament on Wednesday and answer questions from lawmakers.

-Scholz — who gave a first briefing to parliament in December — was set to start with an opening statement about his government's plans.
+Scholz — who gave his first briefing to parliament as chancellor in December — was set to start with an opening statement about his government's plans.
 After that, he faces questions on this and other topics, including the coronavirus pandemic and the issue of mandatory vaccines.

 The session comes as Germany reported a record number of new daily COVID cases, surpassing 80,000 for the first time.